Map Drawing Guide

 Once you create an antique looking paper, the possibilities are endless.

-Another option is to create a world map.
+Another option is to draw a world map.

-The steps for creating a world map are the same.
+The steps for drawing a world map are the same.

 Start by drawing with a pencil.
 Do it lightly so it is easy to erase.